 There's nothing we love more than a room filled with rich greenery, and bathrooms are no exception.
-This bathroom by knottyplantlady feels like an exotic jungle escape and doesn't take a lot of money to recreate.
-Opt for bathroom-friendly plants, such as spider plants, and look to ceilings, shelves, vanities and even the floor to add pops of green.
-Filling your empty wall space with greenery is a great way to transform your bathroom and make it a place you'll never want to leave.Continue to 4 of 15 below.
+This earthy bathroom by knottyplantlady on Instagram feels like a lush jungle escape and doesn't take a lot of money to recreate.
+Opt for bathroom-friendly plants, such as spider plants, and look to ceilings, shelves, vanities, and even the floor to add pops of green.
+Filling your empty wall space with greenery is a great way to transform your bathroom and make it a place you'll never want to leave.Continue to 3 of 14 below.

 Display a Gallery Wall

-This bathroom by nudeandthenovice is one of the most visually interesting spaces we've seen.
-From the unique eye-catching gallery wall to the bold wallpaper to the oversized art print, there's nothing about this bathroom that feels cookie cutter.
-Because you most likely have much less wall space in your bathroom than in any other room of your home, it's a great place to experiment and add a load of personality without spending a ton of money.Continue to 5 of 15 below.
+This boho bathroom by nudeandthenovice is one of the most visually interesting spaces we've seen.
+From the unique eye-catching gallery wall to the bold wallpaper to the oversized art print, there's nothing about this bathroom that feels cookie-cutter.
+Because you most likely have much less wall space in your bathroom than in any other room of your home, it's a great place to experiment and add a load of personality without spending a ton of money.Continue to 4 of 14 below.